oracle-samples/oracle-db-examples/java/AoJ/README.md

  }
 ```

+The following new sample code have been added: HellowWorld.java and NewEmptyUnitTest.java.

 ## AoJ Design Spec in 100 words or less

 The methods called by the user thread create a network